-This page serves as the directory to an encyclopedic study of the Millers Falls Company for the years in which it was located in Massachusetts.
-The site features a company history, biographies of figures associated with the business, guides to some of the hand-powered tools it manufactured and an illustrated list of publications distributed by the manufacturer.
+This page serves as directory to an encyclopedic study of the Millers Falls Company, a hand tool manufacturer once located in Western Massachusetts.
+The site features a company history, biographies of figures associated with the business, guides to some of the its hand tools and an illustrated list of publications it distributed.
 A Massachusetts-based entity until 1982, the firm was incorporated as the Millers Falls Manufacturing Company in 1868, was renamed the Millers Falls Company in 1872 and became a division of Ingersoll-Rand in 1962.
 Operations were relocated to New Jersey in 1982 following a leveraged buyout.

-The product of sixteen years' research, the site is revised as new information comes to light.
-The author, Randy Roeder, has been an academic librarian for over thirty years and has written a half dozen tool-related articles for the Gristmill, the journal of the Mid-West Tool Collectors Association.
+The product of eighteen years' research, the site is revised as new information comes to light.
+The author, Randy Roeder, has been an academic librarian for thirty-five years and has written a half dozen tool-related articles for the Gristmill, the journal of the Mid-West Tool Collectors Association.
 He continues to research the Millers Falls Company, its predecessors and the businesses related to it.

 Randy Roeder's detective novel is finally out!